 The European hedgehog has been introduced by adoring Brits to various UK islands, but also much further afield.
 British settlers took them to New Zealand in the late 19th Century in the hope they would remind them of home, but by the 1920s their population had exploded and they were declared a pest with severe impacts on native snails, beetles, skinks and ground-nesting birds.
 Authorities paid ‘a shilling a snout’ to incentivise their removal, but they have now populated every colonisable inch of the country and New Zealand is thought to have more hedgehogs than the UK.
 Perhaps it’s time to send them our clay-baking recipe!

 Alas, one nation’s pest is another’s treasure, and our UK native population is in serious decline.
 However cleverly engineered, their prickly exterior doesn’t protect them from threats such as nesting/foraging habitat loss, machinery and vehicles, bonfires and pesticides.
 The number of hedgehogs left in the UK is hard to estimate because data is based on roadkill and incidental records from garden-watch campaigns, but it’s thought to be 1 million.
 According to the British Hedgehog Preservation Society, we have lost over half of rural hedgehogs and a third from towns and cities in the last decade.
-But thankfully, there’s advice out there to help spread the word and improve resources in gardens and on farms, to give our spiny friends the best chance in these challenging times.
+But thankfully, there’s advice out there from the BHPS, RSPCA and Up Gardener to help spread the word and improve resources in gardens and on farms, to give our spiny friends the best chance in these challenging times.